outbounder/componentjs/README.md

 # componentjs is a simple module for browser based component development. #
+the code is a fork from flashjs project http://code.google.com/p/flashjs/

 ## Features ##

 * Visual component based development of web applications